electrode-io/electrode-native/docs/overview/contributing.md

 `$ ern platform use 1000.0.0`

-This special version will point to your `Electrode React Native`  working folder.
+This special version will point to your `Electrode Native`  working folder.
 It is also setup to run transpilation of the code on the fly, which means that any code modification you'll make to any of the modules will be reflected upon next run of `ern` command.

-With this setup, you can also still use `Electrode React Native` as any other non developer user.
+With this setup, you can also still use `Electrode Native` as any other non developer user.
 You can install new platform versions or switch between versions.
 The only difference with a regular user will be that you'll have access to version `1000.0.0` of the platform, which is your development version.

 ## Continuous Integration